matematiflo/matematiflo.github.io/WiSe_2023_2024/README.md

 ## Evaluation

 - Talks should be **60 minutes long**.
-- To earn credits for the seminar, you will also need to **provide a written accoun**t of the contents of your talk.
+- To earn credits for the seminar, you will also need to **provide a written account** of the contents of your talk.

 ## Bibliography